 In the Lower School, our interdisciplinary, theme-based and experiential approach to education promote observation and personal involvement.
 Learning is experienced, explored and savoured to create a life-long love of learning.
 Teaching integrates art, creativity, movement and music with academic learning, taking account of each stage of child development and teaching children in an order and with methods that best suit their age.
 Children become confident, resilient, sociable and able young people equipped for the next steps in their educational journey.

-In autumn 2021 we were delighted to launch our new Upper School, offering a broad, imaginative and academically rigorous education that fosters social, emotional and intellectual development based on a highly personalised approach, where each student is valued for their unique qualities.
-Pupils graduate with a Level 2 Integrated Education Diploma or Extended Diploma, accredited by Crossfields Institute, an approved awarding organisation.
+In September 2023 we will launch our new Upper School, offering a broad, imaginative and academically rigorous education that fosters social, emotional and intellectual development, where each student is valued for their unique qualities.
+Pupils will complete 5 GCSEs in English Language, English Literature, Maths and Combined Science, and a Level 2 Integrated Education Diploma, a JCQ accredited qualification.

 Through our innovative outdoor education (Lower School)/ woodland programme (Early Years), children learn how to keep themselves and each other safe while developing a sense of a healthy risk-taking.
 A natural environment surrounds them, both beautifully simple and endlessly rich - the perfect place for discovery, creativity, and imagination to flourish.
 The physical activities outdoors and connection with nature help develop self-confidence and wellbeing.